The longnose gar has an adapted swim bladder which allows it to gulp air in oxygen-poor waters.

 • Adults make long migrations to spawning sites in streams that have clear water and a relatively steep gradient.

-• Female longnose gar shed their eggs in repeated batches and males fertilize them as they are released.
+• The female longnose gar sheds her eggs in repeated batches, while the male fertilizes them as they are released.
 Instead of a close vent-to-vent association between males and females, the males cloud the water with milt.

 • Females will produce about 30,000 plus eggs per year.